Medically reviewed by Drugs.com. Last updated on Apr 19, 2022.

 You're likely to start by seeing your primary care doctor.
 Here's some information to help you get ready, and what to expect from your doctor.

 To get ready for your appointment:

-- List any physical symptoms you've had that may be related to smoking.
+- Make note of any symptoms that may be related to smoking.
 Include the length of time you've had each one.

-- Make a list of all medications you're taking.
-Include any vitamins, herbs or other supplements, as well as the dosages.
+- Make a list of your medications.
+Include any vitamins, herbs or other supplements.

-- Take a family member or friend along, if possible.
+- Invite a family member or friend along.
 Sometimes it can be difficult to soak up all the information provided during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.

 What to expect from your doctor